ggData/barabasi/README.md

 ### About

 Network Explorer is a simple app built as an exercise for the [Developing Data Products](https://www.coursera.org/course/devdataprod) course on Coursera.
 It is intended primarily as a teaching tool for exploration of the connectivity patterns in two distinct families of networks.

-A [live version](https://ggdata.shinyapps.io/barabasi/) is hosted on the RStudio Shiny platform.
-The [source code](https://github.com/ggData/barabasi) for this application is on [Github](https://github.com/ggData/barabasi).
+- A [live version](https://ggdata.shinyapps.io/barabasi/) is hosted on the RStudio Shiny platform.
+- A [short set of slides](http://rpubs.com/ggData/barabasi) to describe this app can be found on RPubs.
+- The [source code](https://github.com/ggData/barabasi) for this application is on [Github](https://github.com/ggData/barabasi).

 ### Basic Concepts and Definitions